bharatdeora-tech/SensorApp-Data-Architecture-Assessment/MIGRATION-STRATEGY.md

 - Error rates

 Operational monitoring should continue throughout the stabilization period before permanently retiring the legacy implementation.

 ---

 # Conclusion

-The proposed migration strategy minimizes operational risk by combining phased migration, continuous validation, dual-write synchronization, feature-flag-based cutover, and immediate rollback capability.
+The proposed migration strategy minimizes operational risk by combining:

+- Phased migration
+- Continuous validation
+- Dual-write synchronization
+- Feature-flag-based cutover
+- Immediate rollback capability

 Rather than relying on a high-risk big-bang deployment, the approach incrementally transitions each workload to its target platform while ensuring business continuity, preserving data integrity, and maintaining production stability throughout the migration process.